Fiddler Debugging Assistant

 When working with the Debugging Assistant, consider the following limitations:

-• Most LLMs (like Claude Sonnet, GPT-5, Gemini Pro) work only with preexisting training data or information provided in the conversation.
-Internet connectivity features (such as web search) depend on the selected LLM model.
+Most language models (such as Claude Sonnet, GPT-5, Gemini Pro) work only with preexisting training data or information provided in the conversation.
+Internet connectivity features (such as web search) depend on the selected model.

 Debugging Assistant Access Policies